Skip to main content

 About Upper Danube

-Upper Danube Nature Park encompasses approximately 1,350 square kilometers of dramatic limestone gorge landscape in southern Baden-Württemberg where the young Danube River has carved a spectacular valley through the Swabian Alb plateau.
-The park's centerpiece is the Danube Gorge between Tuttlingen and Sigmaringen, where sheer limestone cliffs rise up to 200 meters above the river, creating one of the most visually dramatic river landscapes in Germany.
+Upper Danube Nature Park encompasses approximately 1,360 square kilometers of dramatic limestone gorge landscape in southern Baden-Württemberg where the young Danube River has carved a spectacular valley through the Swabian Alb plateau.
+[1] The park was established in 1980 with an initial area of 860 square kilometers, expanded by approximately 500 square kilometers in 2005.
+The park's centerpiece is the Danube Gorge between Tuttlingen and Sigmaringen, where sheer limestone cliffs rise dramatically above the river, creating one of the most visually dramatic river landscapes in Germany.
 Beyond the gorge, the park extends across the adjacent Alb plateau with its characteristic karst features, juniper heathlands, and beech forests.

 Wildlife Ecosystems

 The dramatic limestone cliffs of the Danube Gorge provide essential nesting habitat for several cliff-dwelling raptors.
 Peregrine falcons breed on the vertical cliff faces, as do eagle owls in more secluded positions.
-The thermal updrafts along the cliff edges attract red kites and common buzzards, while alpine swifts—rare in Germany—nest in rocky crevices at a few sites.
+The thermal updrafts along the cliff edges attract red kites and common buzzards.
 The river itself supports otter populations and provides habitat for kingfishers, grey wagtails, and dippers.
 The calcareous grasslands on cliff tops and plateau edges harbor rich butterfly communities including Apollo butterflies, scarce swallowtails, and numerous blue species.
-Rock-dwelling snails, including several locally endemic forms, inhabit the limestone cliff habitats.
+Chamois have inhabited the valley since the early 1970s, an unusual presence for this region outside the Alps.
+[1]

 Flora Ecosystems